Coughing after running is relatively common in runners of all abilities. Learn potential causes and how to prevent it.

 Call a doctor right away if…

-If you’re struggling to breathe, call 911.
+If you’re struggling to breathe, call 911 or local emergency services.